Bilal-Ahmed-1/Bilal-Ahmed-1/README.md

 - Wait for completion ✅

 #### 6️⃣ Update Your README
-Replace `BilalAhmed-Dev` with your GitHub username in the image URLs
+Replace `Bilal-Ahmed-1` with your GitHub username in the image URLs

 ✨ **Done!
 Your snake will now auto-update every 12 hours!**